Antiz96/arch-update/CONTRIBUTING.md

 Thank you for considering contributing to [Arch-Update](https://github.com/Antiz96/arch-update)!

-With the exception of the [general rules](#general-rules), which **must** be acknowledged and applied in any contribution/interaction in this project, these guidelines represents an ideal target & standards that I would like this project to follow but may not all be **strictly** enforced (depending on the situation).
+With the exception of the [general rules](#general-rules) (which **must** be acknowledged and applied in any contribution/interaction in this project), these guidelines represents an ideal target & standards that I would like this project to follow but may not all be **strictly** enforced (depending on the situation).

 Please, don't refrain yourself from contributing if you feel that your contribution may not entirely follow these guidelines (or if you're struggling applying some of them).
-I value your contribution more than the strict application of these guidelines!
+I value your contributions much more than the strict application of these guidelines!

 ## Table of contents